New York City (John Lennon and Yoko Ono song): Other versions

 Lennon used "New York City" to open his benefit concerts on 30 August 1972 at Madison Square Garden in New York City.
 The afternoon performance was included on the live album Live in New York City.
 Rogan calls this version "stirring" but notes that on the album the song loses some power due to the vocal being mixed too low at times.
 Bielen and Urish call this version "rousing" and claim it makes them wonder why the song was not released as a single at the time.

 "New York City" was edited down to a one-minute segment intended for use in the film Imagine: John Lennon for scenes in which Lennon and Ono were in New York City.
 The segment was included on a work print of the film from 11 February 1988 but was excluded from the final release of the film.

 Influences

 Two acts associated with Lennon at the time of the song's release recorded related songs about Lennon and Ono around the same time.
 David Peel, who is name checked in "New York City," recorded a companion piece, "The Ballad of New York City (John Lennon–Yoko Ono)" on his 1972 album The Pope Smokes Dope, produced by Lennon and Ono.
 Elephant's Memory, who provided the backing music for "New York City," also recorded a companion song "Local Plastic Ono Band" on their 1972 album Elephant's Memory, also produced by Lennon and Ono.
 Bielen and Urish claim that two other songs on the Elephant's Memory album, "Power Boogie" and "Liberation Special," are powerful rockers reminiscent of "New York City."

 Personnel

-Personal on the Some Time in New York City recording are:
+Personnel on the Some Time in New York City recording are: